Butler-Brand/Butler-Brand.github.io/_posts/2020-01-02-publications-post.md

 	<a href="https://www.amazon.com/Laughing-at-Shadows-Brett-Reistroffer-ebook/dp/B0829GBNRW/ref=pd_rhf_se_p_img_8?_encoding=UTF8&psc=1&refRID=F2VTBN08SV5M4SZWE2R7" target="_blank">Get it here on Amazon!</a>
 	<br />
 * <strong>The Fire, as it Eats Itself</strong>, <em>forthcoming, 2021</em>: Helios Quarterly Magazine<br />
 	This is one of my favorites, a good 15 years old since the first draft and generally unchanged since.
-Olivia Raymond and the fine folks at Helios will be bringing this your way very soon.
+Olivia Raymond and the fine folks at Helios have be brought this your way, and should be available along with many other of their published works here:
+	<a href="https://www.amazon.ca/gp/product/B09CJB84ZC?tag=books2read02-20" target="_blank">Get it here on Amazon</a>

 <p>&nbsp;</p>
 <p>&nbsp;</p>